Looking for a Sumatra travel guide for solo women over 50? Here it is!

-Tangkahan: Even if you’re not up for a jungle trek, this jungle village is worth visiting and there are plenty of free, safe, easy things to do.
+- Tangkahan: there are plenty of free, safe, easy things to do in Sumatra, so even if you’re not up for a jungle trek, this jungle village is worth visiting.
 The river is perfect for swimming; there are waterfalls to wash your hair in right beside the village and even a hot spring cave to soak in.
 Visit the elephant sanctuary to stroll with the elephants on the edge of the jungle (no riding allowed), and if you feel up to it, float down the river on a tube to eat a picnic lunch at a scenic waterfall.

 Head over to Bukittinggi to see the stunning Lake Maninjau and then visit the Harau Valley.
 Lush, green, and dwarfed by cliffs, this is the ideal site for a gentle bicycle ride or a tour by car.